SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 Privacy of Canadians' Census information is legally mandated for 92 years after the data is collected, under [section 18.1 of the *Statistics Act* re: "Census: disclosure after 92 years"](https://laws-lois.justice.gc.ca/eng/acts/s-19/fulltext.html).

-To this end, only two census years are eligible for public access: the CCRI [1911 microdata file](https://ccri.library.ualberta.ca/en1911census/database/index.html) and the [1921 microdata file](https://ccri.library.ualberta.ca/en1921census/database/index.html).
-CCRI "web gateway" archive sites refer to CCRI microdata as "databases."
+To this end, only two census years are eligible for public access:[the CCRI 1911 microdata file](https://ccri.library.ualberta.ca/en1911census/database/index.html) and [the CCRI 1921 microdata file](https://ccri.library.ualberta.ca/en1921census/database/index.html).
+Note: the CCRI archive "web gateway" refers to these files as "databases."

 The more recent 1931, 1941 and 1951 microdata files are securely managed and housed under the Canadian Research Data Centre Network (CRDCN).
 See the [CRDCN application process information](https://crdcn.org/research) and a [webinar](https://crdcn.org/sites/default/files/gauvreauwebinar_21january2015.pdf) about the historical Census microdata in the CRDCN.
 Looking ahead, the 1931 microdata file is eligible for public release in late 2023.
 <!-- equals 2 line breaks, 2 spaces at the end of line above -->